 The Greenhouse Café is any photographer’s dream.
 The contrast between impressive architecture and natural surrounds makes for spectacular photo opportunities.
 It really is the natural choice for any photoshoot, be it wedding, engagement, family, maternity or couple shoots.
 We are the best backdrop you could ask for.

 We host all types of events, from elegant weddings and year-end functions, to conferences and children’s parties.
-The Greenhouse Café coffee shop is open from Wednesday to Sunday, and serves freshly brewed coffee and delicious light meals.
-The Bush Vine Winery and Bar is ready to quench your thirst, with a budding vineyard right next to the Conservatory!
+For weddings, we open The Bush Vine Winery and Bar to quench your guest’s thirst, with a budding vineyard right next to the Conservatory!
+The Greenhouse Café coffee shop is open from Wednesday to Sunday, serving freshly brewed coffee, delicious light meals and the best Pizza in Pretoria.
 We are also a proud partner of Arcrobranch, the greatest tree-top adventure in town.
-Acrobranch is a fantastic idea for children’s parties and team-building exercises.
+Acrobranch is a fantastic idea for children’s parties and team-building activities.

 FROM THE ARCHITECT